wp-plugins/quicksand-jquery-post-filter/readme.txt

 11. Select whether the posts should display the featured image or not.
 12. Select whether the posts should display the post title or not.
 13. To delete a filter select empty from the category options list.
+14. Set image sizes to override plugin defaults.
+These can also be overridden in custom css files.
-13. To get the plugin to display on your selected page you can either: a - use the shortcode on the page in the admin dashobard which is [quicksand] b - open the template php file and add echo do_shortcode('[quicksand]'); c - open the template php file and run the function  if (function_exists('quicksand')) {	quicksand(); }
+15. To get the plugin to display on your selected page you can either: a - use the shortcode on the page in the admin dashobard which is [quicksand] b - open the template php file and add echo do_shortcode('[quicksand]'); c - open the template php file and run the function  if (function_exists('quicksand')) {	quicksand(); }

-14. Style this plugin using your themes css file.
+16. Style this plugin using your themes css file.
 Base css selectors can be easily overridden.

 == Changelog ==

+= 3 =

+    1. Updated for new wordpress version 3.9.2
+    2. Rewritten to enable bolt ons and additions from 3rd parties
+    3. Added image size choice option
+    4. Added order alphabetically option
+    5. Redesigned admin area
+    6.

 = 2.1 =